Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \section{Theoretical frameworks for modeling massive quantum systems in the laboratory}

-To test the effects of gravity, which are often extremely small, with massive quantum systems, it is crucial to accurately model the proposed experiment.
-Here we give a brief account of common theoretical tools used to describe mechanical resonators in the laboratory.
+To test the effects of gravity, which are often extremely small, with massive quantum systems, it is crucial to model the proposed experiment accurately.
+Here, we briefly account for common theoretical tools used to describe mechanical resonators in the laboratory.
 Firstly, we discuss ways in which a probe can interact with the massive system (Sec.~\ref{sec:QOMS:Hamiltonian}).
 We then cover models of open-system dynamics (Sec.~\ref{sec:open:system:dynamics}), which are needed to model the experiments.
 We cover measurements and control schemes necessary for readout (Sec.~\ref{sec:control}), as well as quantum metrology tools (Sec.~\ref{sec:sensing}).
-Finally, we provide an overview of entanglement tests (Sec.~\ref{sec:entanglement:tests}).
+A snapshot of experiments with massive quantum systems is given in Sec.~\ref{sec:State-of-the-art} for testing gravity and for generating quantum states in Sec.~\ref{sec:controlling:massive:systems}.